Designations Congruent with Things: Chapter 26

 “Thank you,” Hermann replies.
 “You didn’t answer my question.”

 “Two weeks,” Newton replies.
-“Is it cool if they stay with us.
+“Is it cool if they stay with us?
 She’s bringing Becket.
 I’m not sure what the story is there.
-Honestly?
-I think they have a life-partner thing going.
+I think they might have a life-partner thing going.
 Mako refuses to tell me if they’re dating.
-It’s a very serious, long term, exclusive friendship where they get drunk together and cuddle.
+It’s a very serious, long-term, exclusive friendship where they get drunk together and cuddle.
 Why am I explaining this to you?
 You get it.
 I get it.
 We get it better than they do, I bet, because you and I drifted like wet cement meeting wet cement.
 Something like five other people in the world are capable of getting the whole current Mako/Raleigh vibe to the extent that we get it.
 Jaeger pilots.
-Not a cohort that, you know, lives a long time, so there aren’t a whole lot of people to commiserate with, and Herc Hansen isn’t the most loquacious guy, you feel me.
+Not a cohort that, y’know, lives a long time, so there aren’t a whole lot of people to commiserate with, and Herc Hansen isn’t the most loquacious guy, you feel me?
 You and I are kind of like anteverse pilots.
 We lived.
 So far.
-We are still alive.
+We’re still alive.
 Probably.
-Do you ever wonder if we’re trapped in the hive mind.
+Do you ever wonder if we’re trapped in the hive mind?
 I do a little bit, but mostly as an intellectual exercise.
 Mostly.
 Anyway.
 You and I. Not-deadness.
 Weird, drunken cuddling.
 Thought reading.
 We get the weirdness of the post-drift state.
 We own that weirdness.
 We are that weirdness.”

 “Good,” Newton replies.
 “Let’s try to stay two different people, what do you say?”